 Death rates are much higher for the disabled population than the general population, as seen in Chart 5.
 Base probabilities of death by duration, age, and sex (from Actuarial Study No. 125) are applied to the disabled-worker population.
 In the first year of the projection period, the death rate is determined by fitting an exponential curve to historical death rates for disabled workers by age group and sex.
 For the rest of the projection period, death rate improvement factors are applied to the base probabilities of death to reflect the same rate of improvement as the general population for that age group and sex.
-In the 2024 Trustees Report, death rates are assumed to remain elevated through 2024 due to the COVID-19 pandemic, and then return to follow the underlying declining trend in general population mortality.
-The age-sex-adjusted death rate decreases from 26.8 per thousand beneficiaries in 2023 to 12.4 per thousand in 2098 under the intermediate assumptions for the 2024 Trustees Report.
+The age-sex-adjusted death rate decreases from 26.3 per thousand beneficiaries in 2024 to 12.2 per thousand in 2099 under the intermediate assumptions for the 2025 Trustees Report.